ArchishaChatterjee/CDS_Loops_Exp6/README.md

 ## Theory

 ### Loops in C++
-Loops are control structures that allow repeated execution of a block of code as long as a specified condition is true.
-They help reduce code redundancy and simplify repetition-based logic.
+Loops allow the execution of a block of code multiple times, based on a condition.
+This helps in reducing redundancy and making code more efficient.

-C++ provides the following types of loops:
+C++ supports the following types of loops:
-- `for` loop: Used when the number of iterations is known.
+- `for` loop
-- `while` loop: Used when the condition is checked before the loop body is executed.
+- `while` loop
-- `do...while` loop: Executes the loop body at least once before checking the condition.
+- `do...while` loop

-Loops are commonly used for tasks like iterating over a range of values, processing arrays, and running conditional logic repeatedly.
+These loops are essential for performing repetitive tasks like traversing arrays, generating patterns, or computing values repeatedly.

+---

+## Program 1: Star Pattern

+### Problem
+Print a right-angled triangle of stars for `n` rows.

+### Algorithm
+1. Start
+2. Declare an integer variable `n`
+3. Read value of `n` from the user
+4. Use a `for` loop from `i = 1` to `n`
+   - Inside this loop, use another `for` loop from `j = 1` to `i`
+   - Print `*` in each inner loop iteration
+   - Move to the next line after the inner loop
+5. End

+---

+## Program 2: Average of Marks

+### Problem
+Read marks of `n` subjects and calculate the average.

+### Algorithm
+1. Start
+2. Declare variables: `n`, `sum = 0`, and `average`
+3. Read value of `n` (number of subjects)
+4. Use a `for` loop from `i = 1` to `n`
+   - In each iteration, read a mark and add it to `sum`
+5. Calculate average as `sum / n`
+6. Display the average
+7. End

+---

+## Program 3: Printing a Word Multiple Times

+### Problem
+Take a word and a number `n`, and print the word `n` times.

+### Algorithm
+1. Start
+2. Declare an integer `n` and a string `word`
+3. Read values for `n` and `word` from the user
+4. Use a `for` loop from `i = 1` to `n`
+   - Print the word in each iteration
+5. End

+---

 ## Functions

+- Implement loops for repetition-based tasks.
-- Use `for` loop for counting and range-based iterations.
+- Use nested loops for patterns and visual structures.
-- Implement `while` loop for condition-controlled repetition.
-- Apply `do...while` loop when the loop body must run at least once.
+- Apply loops in real-world use cases like averaging input data.
-- Understand loop control using `break` and `continue` statements.
+- Understand how to control the flow of repetition using loop counters.
-- Practice using loops in practical scenarios such as summing numbers, printing patterns, or processing input.

 ## Conclusion
-Through this lab, I learned how to use loops in C++ to repeat tasks based on conditions.
-I explored different types of loops including `for`, `while`, and `do...while`, and understood when to use each.
-This experiment helped me build efficient programs by reducing repetitive code and applying logical repetition patterns.
+Through this lab, I learned how to apply loops in C++ to solve practical problems.
+I implemented nested loops for pattern generation, used loops for mathematical calculations, and performed repeated printing tasks.
+Writing algorithms beforehand helped me structure my approach and understand how looping logic works in different scenarios.